Key takeaways:

 Hair loss

-Taking HRT is a personal choice.
-If your symptoms consistently impact your quality of life — and you’re not at high-risk for taking HRT — it may make sense for you to discuss your options with your primary care doctor or gynecologist.
+How you handle menopause is a personal choice.
+If your symptoms affect your quality of life, it may make sense to discuss treatment options with your primary care provider or gynecologist.
+Hormone therapy can help with symptoms and offer other health benefits, like keeping your bones and heart strong.

 The bottom line